nonsonwune/ibass/issues_update.md

    - Need for consistent error handling
    - Critical nature of accessibility compliance
    - Importance of dependency verification
    - Value of import validation
+   - Necessity of consistent naming conventions
+   - Significance of proper configuration management